Generic name: brexpiprazole [ brex-PIP-ra-zole ]

 Before taking this medicine

-Rexulti may increase the risk of death in older adults with dementia-related conditions and is not approved for this use.
+Rexulti may increase the risk of death in older adults with dementia-related psychosis and is not approved for this use.

 You should not use Rexulti if you are allergic to brexpiprazole.